 Making the economy sustainable may require an unprecedented amount of capital in the form of knowledge and outfits like solar panels, sustainable farms and energy-efficient transportation systems.
 It is hard to imagine that it can be done.
 And imagining it is still a lot easier than really doing it.
 It is going to require some economic magic to divert investment capital from destructive activities to the future of humanity.
-We may need more capital and less consumption.
-The wealthier you are, the more your lifestyle may need to change to accomplish this feat.
+We may need more useful capital and less consumption.

 Perhaps the invisible hand can be of some help.
 It is easier to finance a great endeavour from investments than from taxation because nobody wants to pay taxes but everybody is happy to invest.
 It is the secret of the success of the European empires that conquered the world after the Middle Ages.
 England, France, Spain and the Netherlands were much poorer and smaller than China, India or the Ottoman Empire, but they didn’t finance their conquests with taxation, but with the use of investment capital.1

 Europe won out because European conquerors took loans from banks and investors to buy ships, cannons, and to pay soldiers.
 Profits from the new trade routes and colonies enabled them to repay the loans and build trust so they could receive more credit next time.1 The same logic may need to be applied to making the economy sustainable.
 The challenge is so enormous that it may never be possible to finance it by taxes.
 Nowadays interest rates are so low because there is plenty of investment capital.

 It is often argued that the economy is unsustainable because of short-term thinking.
 The economy must grow in order to have positive returns on investments.
 And it is believed that returns on investments need to be positive otherwise the economy would collapse.
 The economic time horizons of individuals are reflected in their time preferences.
 The time horizon of the economy as a whole is reflected in the interest rate.